recursive-one/wiki.recursive.one/Raspberry Pi.md

 The whole RPi idea is quite popular.
 So, there are many "clones" like [Orange Pi](http://www.orangepi.org/) and [Banana Pi](http://www.banana-pi.org/) and also pretty distinct boards like [Clockwork Pi](https://www.clockworkpi.com/).

+# Your own cluster of RPies

+- [TuringPi](https://turingpi.com/), a x8 Computation Modules on single "motherboard" in ATX form-factor.

 # Resources

 - [Diet Pi](https://dietpi.com/), an opinionated Linux distribution for the SBCs (Single-Board Computers)